The excitement to visit Goa gets doubled, especially when you are going to Goa for the first time.

 Table of Contents

-How to Reach Goa – by Train or Plane?
+How to Reach Goa by Train?

 Three Golden Rules

-2. Be ready to make Footsteps
+2. Be Prepared to count Footsteps

-Beaches and Season in Goa go Hand-in-Hand
+Beaches and Season in Goa go Hand-in-Hand.

 4. Division of Beaches